-DWS Osteuropa
+DWS Russia

-Investor profile Risk-tolerant Fund currency EUR Fund manager DWS Investment GmbH Inception date November 6, 1995 Initial issue price DEM 250.00 (incl. initial sales charge) Reference portfolio (risk benchmark) MSCI EM EUROPE 10/40 ex.
-Greece Index in EUR Leverage Maximum of twice the fund's assets Valuation date Each bank business day in Luxembourg.
+Investor profile Risk-tolerant Fund currency EUR Fund manager DWS Investment GmbH Performance benchmark Portfolio Ex-Derivative BM Leverage Maximum of twice the fund's assets Valuation date Each bank business day in Luxembourg.
 A bank business day is a day on which the commercial banks are open in Luxembourg and settle payments.
 Swing pricing The fund may apply swing pricing.
 If a swing pricing mechanism is applied, this will be published on the Management Company's website www.dws.com under the heading "Fund Facts".
 Order acceptance All orders are submitted on the basis of an unknown net asset value per unit.
-Orders received by the Management Company or, if applicable, the appointed paying agent at or before 1:30 PM Luxembourg time on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
-Orders received after 1:30 PM Luxembourg time are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.
+Orders received by the Management Company or, if applicable, the appointed paying agent at or before 7:00 AM Luxembourg time on a valuation date are processed on the basis of the net asset value per unit on that valuation date.
+Orders received after 7:00 AM Luxembourg time are processed on the basis of the net asset value per unit on the next valuation date.
 Value date In a purchase, the equivalent value is charged two bank business days after issue of the units.
 The equivalent value is credited two bank business days after redemption of the units.
-Distribution policy Reinvestment Initial sales charge (payable by the unitholder) Up to 5% Redemption fee (payable by the unitholder) Up to 2.5%, currently 0% All-in fee (payable by the fund) Up to 1.7% p.a.
-Taxe d'abonnement (payable by the fund) 0.05% p.a.
 Maturity date No fixed maturity Fractions of units Up to three decimal places Publication of the filing of the Management Regulations in the Trade and Companies Register (RESA) November 30, 2022 Entry into force of the Management Regulations September 30, 2022